DMTN-224

 In normal operation, Gafaelfawr often receives a flurry of identical authentication subrequests.
 This can happen from frequent API calls, but is even more common for users using a web browser, since each request for a resource from the service (images, JavaScript, icons, etc.) triggers another auth subrequest.
 Gafaelfawr therefore must be able to answer those subrequests as quickly as possible, and should not pass that query load to backend data stores and other services that may not be able to handle that volume.

-This is done via caching.
-In most places where Gafaelfawr is described as retrieving information from another service, this is done through an in-memory cache.
+In most places where Gafaelfawr is described as retrieving information from another service, that data is cached in memory.
 Gafaelfawr also caches notebook and internal tokens for a specific token to avoid creating many new internal child tokens in short succession.

 Gafaelfawr uses the following caches:

-• Caches of mappings from parent token parameters to reusable child notebook tokens and internal tokens.
+Caches of mappings from parent token parameters to reusable child notebook tokens and internal tokens.
 The cache is designed to only return a token if it satisfies the criteria for reuse of a notebook or internal token.
 Each of these caches holds up to 5,000 entries.

-• Three caches of LDAP data if LDAP is enabled: group membership of a user (including GIDs), group membership of a user (only group names, used for scopes), and user identity information (name, email, and UID, whichever is configured to come from LDAP).
+Three caches of LDAP data if LDAP is enabled: group membership of a user (including GIDs), group membership of a user (only group names, used for scopes), and user identity information (name, email, and UID, whichever is configured to come from LDAP).
 Each of these caches holds up to 1,000 entries, and entries are cached for at most five minutes.

-• Caches of mappings of users to UIDs and group names to GIDs, if Firestore is enabled.
+Caches of mappings of users to UIDs and group names to GIDs, if Firestore is enabled.
 Each of these caches holds up to 10,000 entries.
 Since UIDs and GIDs are expected to never change once assigned, the cache entries never expire for the lifetime of the Gafaelfawr process.

 All of these caches are only in memory in an individual Gafaelfawr pod.
 Deployments that run multiple Gafaelfawr pods for availability and performance will therefore have separate memory caches per pod and somewhat more cache misses.